2023 Best Value Animal Science Bachelor's Degree Schools in Illinois

 Best Illinois Schools for Affordable Quality for a Bachelor's in Animal Science

-Our analysis found University of Illinois at Urbana-Champaign to be the best value school for animal science students who want to pursue a bachelor’s degree in Illinois.
-Located in the small city of Champaign, UIUC is a public college with a fairly large student population.
+Our 2023 rankings named University of Illinois at Urbana-Champaign the best value school in Illinois for animal science students working on their bachelor’s degree.
+Located in the small city of Champaign, UIUC is a public school with a very large student population.

 In-state tuition fees for undergraduate students at UIUC are $17,634 per year.
 Animal Science majors at UIUC take out an average of $16,632 in student loans while working on their Bachelor's Degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $512.

-UIUC did well in our overall quality rankings, too.
-It placed #3 on our Best Animal Science Bachelor’s Degree Schools in Illinois list.
+UIUC not only placed well in our value ranking, but it is also #3 on our Best Animal Science Bachelor’s Degree Schools in Illinois list.

-The average tuition and fees for an in-state undergraduate at SIUC are $15,240 a year.
+SIUC undergraduate students pay an average of $15,240 in in-state tuition and fees each year.
 On average, animal science graduates from SIUC take out $22,088 in student loans while working on their Bachelor's Degree.

-Full Animal Science at Southern Illinois University Carbondale Report
+Read full report on Animal Science at Southern Illinois University Carbondale

 Explore all the Best Value Animal Science Colleges in the Great Lakes Area or other specific states within that region.